-Im(voting\$voted ~ voting\$pressure) # or

-'''
+$Im(voting\$voted \sim voting\$pressure) \# or$

 Im(voted ~ pressure, data=voting)

 ##

 Call:

 Im(formula = voted ~ pressure, data = voting)

 ##

-Coefficients :
+Coefficients:

 (Intercept) pressure

 0.29664 0.08131

-'''

-- Fitted model: voted = 0.30 + 0.08 pressure - Note that β has the same value as the difference-in-means estimator above (both equal 0.08)
+- Fitted model: $\widehat{voted} = 0.30 + 0.08$ pressure - Note that β has the same value as the difference-in-means estimator above (both equal 0.08)

-Interpretation of $\widehat{\beta}$ When X Is the Treatment Variable and Y Is the Outcome Variable
+Interpretation of $\hat{\beta}$ When X Is the Treatment Variable and Y Is the Outcome Variable

-Start same as in predictive models

-- definition: $\widehat{\beta}$ is the $\triangle \widehat{Y}$ associated with $\triangle X=1$ - ▶ here: $\hat{\beta} = 0.08$ is the $\triangle voted$ associated with $\triangle pressure=1$ - in words: receiving the message inducing social pressure (i.e., an increase in pressure of 1 by going from pressure=0 to pressure=1) is associated with a predicted increase in the probability of voting of 8 percentage points, on average - unit of measurement of $\hat{\beta}$? same as $\Delta \overline{Y}$; here, Y is binary so $\Delta \overline{Y}$ is measured in p.p and so is $\hat{\beta}$ (after x 100)
+- Start same as in predictive models - definition: $\widehat{\beta}$ is the $\bigtriangleup \widehat{Y}$ associated with $\bigtriangleup X=1$ - ▶ here: $\hat{\beta} = 0.08$ is the $\triangle voted$ associated with $\triangle pressure=1$ - in words: receiving the message inducing social pressure (i.e., an increase in pressure of 1 by going from pressure=0 to pressure=1) is associated with a predicted increase in the probability of voting of 8 percentage points, on average - Init of measurement of β̂? same as △Ȳ; here, Y is binary so △Ȳ is measured in p.p and so is β̂ (after x 100)

-- Now, since here X is the treatment variable and Y is the outcome variable of interest, $\hat{\beta}$ is equivalent to the difference-in-means estimator - As a result, we can interpret $\widehat{\beta}$ using causal langauge - Predictive language: We estimate that receiving the message inducing social pressure is associated with a predicted increase in the probability of voting of 8 percentage points, on average - Causal language: We estimate that receiving the message inducing social pressure increases the probability of voting by 8 percentage points, on average
+- As a result, we can interpret $\hat{\beta}$ using causal langauge - Predictive language: We estimate that receiving the message inducing social pressure is associated with a predicted increase in the probability of voting of 8 percentage points, on average - Causal language: We estimate that receiving the message inducing social pressure increases the probability of voting by 8 percentage points, on average

-- This should be a valid estimate of the average treatment effect if there are no confounding variables present if registered voters who received the message are comparable to the registered voters who did not - Since the data come from a randomized experiment there should be no confounding variables - And thus the difference-in-means estimator should produce a valid estimate of the average treatment effect
+- This should be a valid estimate of the average treatment effect if there are no confounding variables present - if registered voters who received the message are comparable to the registered voters who did not - Since the data come from a randomized experiment there should be no confounding variables - And thus the difference-in-means estimator should produce a valid estimate of the average treatment effect

 - Whether we compute the difference-in-means estimator directly or we fit a simple linear model where Y is the outcome variable and X is the treatment variable, we arrive to the same conclusion - Conclusion: We estimate that receiving the message inducing social pressure increases the probability of voting by 8 percentage points, on average.
 This is a valid estimate of the average treatment effect if registered voters who received the message are comparable to the registered voters who did not (that is, if there a no confounding variables).
-Given that the data come from a randomized experiment, this is a reasonable assumption.
+Given that the data come from a randomized experiment, this is a reasonable assumption. - Note that this is the same conclusion we arrived at in Lecture 6